progenetix/ICDOntologies/README.md

     - as before, but tab-delimited term(s)/label
 * [progenetix.org/api/progenetix/icdmaps/equivalents/icdom-85,icdot-C50/](https://progenetix.org/api/progenetix/icdmaps/equivalents/icdom-85,icdot-C50/)
     - As in the example above, but by a) stemmming the query parameters and b) removing the ncitcodes format argument, the response will now be a list of matched data objects (inputs and equivalents)

+Further documentation about the Progenetix API can be accessed through the resource's [documentation pages](https://info.progenetix.org/tags/API.html).